eye-division/madiacharya/_sculpture/first-plinth-public-art-award.md

   form.
 This upbeat, colourful work at first glance resembles a humorous party scene but there are more serious undertones, namely the pressing need for us to value our environment, tackle climate change and value diversity.

+  The last 3 images are the maquette for the final piece images 1-6.

   First Plinth Public Art Award is made possible thanks to the generosity of the